Jake Speight

 Jake Carl Speight (born 28 September 1985) is an English former professional footballer who played as a striker.
 He now works as a football agent.

-Starting his career working through the Sheffield United youth team, in 2005 he signed with Scarborough, and later Bury.
+Starting his career working through the Sheffield United youth team, in 2005, he signed with Scarborough, and later Bury.
 He dropped down to Conference football between 2007 and 2010, playing for Northwich Victoria, Farsley Celtic, Droylsden, and Mansfield Town.
-In 2010, he was signed by Bradford City, and was quickly sent out on loan to Port Vale, before signing permanently for Wrexham the following year.
-He returned to Mansfield Town in July 2012, and helped the club to the Conference Premier title in 2012–13.
-He was loaned out to Alfreton Town in October 2013.
-He signed with Harrogate Town in July 2014, and returned to Alfreton Town on loan in March 2015 before he was transferred to King's Lynn Town in August 2015.
+In 2010, he was signed by Bradford City and was quickly sent out on loan to Port Vale before signing permanently for Wrexham the following year.
+He returned to Mansfield Town in July 2012 and helped the club to the Conference Premier title in 2012–13.
+He was loaned to Alfreton Town in October 2013.
+He signed with Harrogate Town in July 2014 and returned to Alfreton Town on loan in March 2015 before he was transferred to King's Lynn Town in August 2015.

 Career

 Early career

 Speight began his career at Sheffield United, and was loaned out to Conference Premier side Leigh RMI in March 2005 to gain experience, along with Colin Marrison.
 He joined Scarborough on work experience in August 2005, scoring in both his first two appearances for the club, and impressing manager Nick Henry.
 He was allowed to join the "Seadogs" permanently, and therefore never made an appearance for the "Blades".
 Three months later he switched to Bury, of League Two.
 On 13 January 2006, he scored his first and second league goals, in a 3–2 victory over Torquay United.
-He finished the season with two goals in seventeen appearances.
-He made another seventeen appearances for Bury in 2006–07, mostly as a substitute, and failed to find the net all season.
-He was released by the club in June 2007.
+He finished the season with two goals in 17 appearances.
+He made another 17 appearances for Bury in 2006–07, mostly as a substitute, and failed to find the net all season.
+The club released him in June 2007.

-Following his release from Bury, Speight dropped back into non-league football, signing for Northwich Victoria.
+Following his release from Bury, Speight dropped back into non-League football, signing for Northwich Victoria.
 He joined Conference North club Farsley Celtic in the summer of 2008, and then moved to Droylsden in March 2009.
 In May 2009, Speight joined Mansfield Town.
 He played 33 games, and scored 17 goals, becoming the club's top scorer despite having made most of his appearances as a substitute.